burnoo/maven/README.md

 </details>

 ## Requests
 I am open to taking requests from the community.
-If there is a library that is important to you, please tag me in a pull request or issue.
+If there is a library that is important to you, please tag me in a pull request or an issue.
 A few rules:
 1. If it's a JVM library, try [JitPack](https://jitpack.io/) first.
 2. I won't host any changes that I haven't reviewed first, so I need to be able to do a code review first (this means it should be written in Kotlin and shouldn't do any black magic 🪄).
-3. Should not be too huge, as I have only 2GB storage for now
+3. Library should not be too huge, as I have only 2GB storage for now

 ## Security
 To ensure the security of the libraries you are downloading, you can follow these steps: